-While it seems like a minor detail of your overall email marketing program, the subject line may make or break your campaign.
+While they may seem like a minor detail of your overall email marketing program, email marketing subject lines can make or break your campaigns.
 The average person receives 121 emails each day, and the subject line is oftentimes the deciding factor on whether the message is received and opened, or banished to the dreaded Trash or Spam folders.

 The subject line is similar to a “first impression,” and should be brief, descriptive, and give the recipient a compelling reason to open the message.
 Read on for our rundown of best practices for effective email subject lines.